-When it comes down to it, the longer you stay in treatment, the more likely you are to remain sober.
-Unfortunately, sometimes cost can be a barrier, but most addiction treatment providers offer payment options that can help reduce the financial burden of rehab, such as using the following options to pay for rehab:
+When it comes down to it, the longer you stay in an Intermezzo treatment program, the more likely you are to remain sober.
+Unfortunately, sometimes cost can be a barrier, but most addiction treatment providers offer payment options that can help reduce the financial burden of Intermezzo rehab, such as exploring the following payment options:

 - Health insurance benefits

 - Financed healthcare loans

 After you complete inpatient and/or outpatient addiction treatment for Intermezzo addiction, you may choose to continue receiving sobriety support services in the form of a sober living program and/or an aftercare program.
 Both options are excellent ways to stay actively engaged and committed in the early stages of recovery.

 Sober Living Programs

 A sober living program is ideal for someone who has recently completed zolpidem detox or rehab and is looking for recovery support and a stable living environment.
 Sober homes offer sober, gender-specific, and safe housing for men and women in all stages of recovery.
 They come in many different shapes and sizes and are located in towns and cities all over the United States.

 Sober living programs don’t just provide housing.
 Many also offer recovery support services, such as: